xs-embedded-llc/l2dbus/README.md

 There is also a script to build a cross-compiled version of the Lua module.
 This needs to up modified for a particular build environment.

-The library installation path can be modified by specifying passing in a CMake variable on the command line:
+The library installation prefix can be modified by specifying passing in a CMake variable on the command line:

 	# ./build_host.sh -DINSTALL_LIBS="/path/to/lua/libs"

+**TODO:** This method of passing in the installation prefix is currently incorrect.
+This script has to be changed to support this.

 The default library installation path is set to */usr/local/lib/lua/5.1*